 Semantic foundations for narratology

-August 5 - August 9 2024 (Leuven, Belgium)
+August 5-9, 2024 (Leuven, Belgium)

 ESSLLI2024 Workshop

 Many of us think that Kendall Walton’s general theory of make-believe is the best available framework for theorising about fictional discourse.
-In this framework, modeling truth, reference and speech-acts in fiction starts from this idea that fictional texts are best construed as props in a game of make-believe.
+In this framework, modelling truth, reference and speech-acts in fiction starts from this idea that fictional texts are best construed as props in a game of make-believe.
 Within this “functionalist” framework, an adequate semantic analysis of fictional discourse typically requires deploying a narrative element: on top of the representation of a storyworld, one needs a specific narrator-narrative-narratee structure.
 The semantics of fiction thus leads to narratology.
-We will look at how semantics and narratology do and should interact when it comes to modeling fictional discourse: first, investigating recent, controversial notions from the semantics of fiction which have a narratological flavour (esp. the fictional periphery, narrator-less fictions, the real-world vs. in-universe perspectives); second, looking at some recent advances in narratology explicitly raising foundational issues (esp. models for second-person narratives, metanarrative fictions).
+We will look at how semantics and narratology do and should interact when it comes to modelling fictional discourse: first, investigating recent, controversial notions from the semantics of fiction which have a narratological flavour (esp. the fictional periphery, narrator-less fictions, the real-world vs. in-universe perspectives); second, looking at some recent advances in narratology explicitly raising foundational issues (esp. models for second-person narratives, metanarrative fictions).

 Program committee: